ArtisanGray/holbertonschool-zero_day/0x03-git/README.md

-Test README for new git directory
+Test README for new git directory, now edited for a task